Convert 100 Miles Per Hour To Kilometers

 What's the difference between miles per hour and kilometers per hour?

 The only difference is the unit of distance used.
 Miles per hour measures how many miles are traveled in an hour, while kilometers per hour measures how many kilometers are traveled in an hour.
-Since a kilometer is shorter than a mile, the numerical value will always be higher for km/h than for mph when representing the same speed And that's really what it comes down to..
+Since a kilometer is shorter than a mile, the numerical value will always be higher for km/h than for mph when representing the same speed Which is the point..

 Conclusion